 Welcome to Atlanta’s John Marshall Law School!
 We hope that Orientation will accurately preview the first-year experience and help to prepare you for one of the most intellectually challenging and rewarding experiences of your legal career.
-If you aspire to make a difference and to be an agent of change, John Marshall Law School is the right choice for you.
-I look forward to meeting you at Orientation and to you becoming part of the John Marshall legacy of producing high-quality lawyers with a desire to make a difference.
+If you aspire to make a difference and to be an agent of positive change, Atlanta’s John Marshall Law School is the right choice for you.
+I look forward to meeting you at Orientation and to your becoming part of the John Marshall legacy of producing high-quality lawyers with a desire to make a difference.
 Best of luck, and I look forward to seeing you soon!

-Dean Harrison-Mercer, Associate Dean of Student Affairs and Pro Bono Programs
+Dean Harrison-Mercer, Associate Dean of Student Affairs

 PREPARING FOR THE ORIENTATION WORKSHOPS